 Training forms an integral part of environmental management at WCPL.
 All personnel and contractors at the Mine undergo General Induction Training before being allowed to commence work at the Mine.
-This includes specific training in flora and fauna risks, the location of Domains, vegetation and burrow clearance protocols (including Surface Disturbance Permits), cultural heritage and rehabilitation.
 Competency assessments are completed as part of this training.

 Employees and permanent full-time contractors also undergo specific training undertaken as tool-box talks.
 This type of training is provided on an as-needed basis, for example, when introducing a new procedure such as the Surface Disturbance Permit process, or following identification of a new environmental risk, relevant changes in legislation or a change in operations.
 The Environmental Representative in consultation with the Environment and Community Manager (ECM) undertakes the identification of environmental training needs of personnel and the delivery method, including source material as appropriate.